adhamu/status/README.md

 ## Web services
 Pings web endpoints to check HTTP response headers.

+Note: You can add `verify: false` to web endpoints to surpress SSL errors.
+(Useful when using self-signed certificates).

 ## Server services
 Check the prescence of a pid file to check if service is running.